 - What is the average vs. peak download throughput for a typical fixed wireless subscriber?

-- How does the latency for a fixed wireless subscriber compare at peak vs other times of the day?
+- How does the latency for a fixed wireless subscriber compare at peak vs. other times of the day?

 - What is the average daily download usage for a typical fixed wireless subscriber?

-Fixed Wireless Subscriber Insights: Download Throughput Data
+Download Throughput Data

-Throughput refers to the network capacity (in bits/sec) received or sent by each active subscriber at an indicated time period.
+Throughput refers to the network capacity (in bits/second) received or sent by each active subscriber at an indicated time period.
 Put simply, upload throughput is the rate/speed at which users send data across the internet.
 Conversely, download throughput is the rate/speed at which users receive data from the internet.
 The figure below compares the download throughput achieved by WISP subscribers during the busiest (peak time) against other times of the day.

-It is apparent that the difference in latency that occurs during peak and off-peak times is quite small.
+Looking at the graph, it’s apparent that the difference in latency that occurs during peak and off-peak times is quite small.
 For example, looking at the latency within the 80th percentile, we can see that peak time latency hovers at 77.5ms.
 For all times, that number lies in the 70ms range.
 Not only is the difference between peak and off-peak times minimal, but these numbers also constitute “acceptable” latency values, as agreed upon by most network operators.
 Additionally, the small difference in latency between peak and off-peak times supports the notion that WISP networks are not heavily oversubscribed.

-Fixed Wireless Subscriber Insights: Usage Data
+Subscriber Usage Data

 Subscriber usage refers to the total number of bytes transferred by a WISP subscriber over a given day or month.
 When considering a subscriber’s QoE, knowledge of the total usage for a period is not very informative.
-This is because consuming a large amount of data during off-peak times is less impactful to perceived network quality than is using a small amount of data during peak times.
-We have found that the average WISP subscriber download usage is 6.6 GB/day, or 196 GB/month.
+This is because consuming a large amount of data during off-peak times is less impactful to perceived network quality than using a small amount of data during peak times.
+We’ve found that the average WISP subscriber’s download usage is 6.6 GB/day, or 196 GB/month.
 However, considering just the overall average disregards the significant variation of data usage that occurs between individual subscribers.
 As such, the figure below shows the proportion of subscribers that download a particular amount of data per day.

-The individual usage amounts present a more interesting and comprehensive view of subscriber data usage than the overall average of download usage does.
+The individual usage amounts present a more interesting and comprehensive view of subscriber data usage than the overall average of download usage.
 For instance, we can see that just over 33% of subscribers download less than 1 GB of data per day, while over 11% of subscribers download more than 16 GB of data per day.
 This disparity, between low data users and high data users, is fairly significant, and reaffirms the notion that WISPs should offer different data plans tailored to different subscriber needs.

-Do you want to know more about our method of data collection?
-Interested in seeing other fixed wireless insights?
+Are you interested in seeing other fixed wireless insights?

-Preseem’s Fixed Wireless Network Report contains over 30 fixed wireless figures spanning across 26 pages!
+Preseem’s Fixed Wireless Network Report contains over 30 fixed wireless figures spanning across 26 pages.
 Best of all, it’s free!